Make a DIY burlap bag concrete planter to give as a Christmas gift.

 With just a simple material, you can turn any bag into a concrete planter.
 And best of all, this DIY planter can be used year-round and be used indoors or outdoors.

-Though I don’t plan on making a full YouTube video for this, check out the video for some of the concrete planter making techniques.
+Though I don’t plan on making a full YouTube video for this, check out this video for some of the concrete planter making techniques.

 Pocket Guide to Concrete & Cement Mixes For Crafts